This post contains affiliate links and I may earn a commission if you purchase (at no cost to you). See my disclaimer for more information.

 The more you read, the more you remember the plot of the book, characters and the words the author used.
 This creates new connections between neurons called synapses.
 Reading trains your mind to retain new information.Therefore, the more you read, the more you remember.

-6. Reading strengthen your analysis skills.
+6. Reading strengthens your analysis skills.

 Am I the only one who predicts how a story will end in a book?
 Reading strengthens your analysis skills.
 You are able to analyze what will happen next in a story or why something happened.
 The more you analyze situations in a book, the more you increase your analysis skills.
 We all know that the more you do something, the better you get at it.

-The stimulation that reading gives to your mind allows you think in new ways.Being actively engaged in what you’re reading allows you to ask questions, view different perspectives, identify patterns and make connections.
+The stimulation that reading gives to your mind allows you to think in new ways.Being actively engaged in what you’re reading allows you to ask questions, view different perspectives, identify patterns and make connections.
 Compared to other forms of communication, reading allows you more time to think by pausing to comprehend, reflect and make note of new thoughts and ideas.

 7. Reading increases concentration and productivity.